Damola Ajayi

-Oyindamola Oluwatobi Peter Ajayi (born 27 December 2005) is an English professional footballer who plays as a winger for Doncaster Rovers, on loan from Tottenham Hotspur.
+Oyindamola Oluwatobi Peter Ajayi (born 27 December 2005) is an English professional footballer who plays as a right winger for club Barnet on loan from club Tottenham Hotspur.

 Career

 A youth product of Bromley, Ajayi joined the youth academy of Tottenham Hotspur in 2022.
 On 18 January 2024, Ajayi signed his first professional contract with Tottenham and was promoted to their U21 side.
 He started training with the senior Tottenham side in the preseason in the summer of 2024.
 He was named to the senior matchday squad for the first time in a UEFA Europa League match against the Hungarian club Ferencvárosi TC on 3 October 2024.
 On 5 January 2025, he extended his contract with the club until 2028.
 He made his senior and professional debut with Spurs as a substitute in a 3–0 UEFA Europa League match against IF Elfsborg on 30 January 2025, scoring his side's second goal in his debut.
 He was a member of the Tottenham Hotspur squad which won the 2024–25 UEFA Europa League, the first title of his professional career, and was on the bench as a non-playing substitute in the final against Manchester United.